 I loved my old life, but I never felt I was supposed to live in one place forever.
 I always felt vaguely trapped, that the world was out there to be explored and my need to be out in the world nagged at me from a very early age.
-So, even though there are some specific things and people I miss seeing every day, I don’t miss that life.
+So, since moving abroad, and moving to Japan, even though there are some specific things and people I miss seeing every day, I don’t miss that life.
 I wouldn’t change anything about having chosen a life overseas.

 I think probably the most significant thing is an inner sense of creativity and freedom.
 When you’re living so far away, you have more opportunities to examine what’s expected and choose a different path if you want to.
 For me, it’s easier to examine the “shoulds” and accept or reject them based on what’s best for my family and me.
 I love that we get to try new things all the time and that we’re surrounded by people who do the same.
 It’s definitely a life outside the box.

 WCIL: If you could go back in time to before you became an expat and give yourself one piece of advice, what would it be?

 WCIL: What have you learned about yourself in this new life after your move to Japan?

 I’d say there are 3 very important things that I’ve learned about myself.

 (1) All emotions are normal.
 Just because you’re happy with your life, doesn’t mean you are free from suffering, sadness and loss.
 Those things happen.
 I’ve learned to get closer to all of my emotions and allow them their own place and time.